Shanidek321/COVID19-Analysis/README.md

 # COVID19-Analysis
-Using Covid Data from OurWorldInData which contains information about cases of death, infection from every region, location and date.
+<h3> Using Covid Data from OurWorldInData which contains
+information about cases of death, infection from every region, location and date.</h3>
 I splitted the Data into 2 excel files and used SQL to arrange the data so it could be easily used with Tableau and finally, Used Tableau to visualize the data.